rodrigomd94/install-tx3-nextjs/README.md

 ## Development Workflow

+### For New Projects

+After running `init`:

+1. `cd your-project-name`
+2. Update `.env.local` with your TX3 endpoint and API key
+3. Update `tx3/trix.toml` with your TX3 configuration
+4. Add your TX3 code to `tx3/main.tx3`
+5. Run `npm run dev` to start development

+### For Existing Projects

-After installation:
+After running `install`:

+1. Create `.env.local` with TX3 environment variables
-1. Update `tx3/trix.toml` with your TX3 configuration
+2. Update `tx3/trix.toml` with your TX3 configuration
-2. Add your TX3 code to `tx3/main.tx3`
+3. Add your TX3 code to `tx3/main.tx3`
-3. Run `npm run dev` to start development with TX3 file watching
+4. Run `npm run dev` to start development

 The development server will:
-- Run your Next.js app
+- Run your Next.js app with Turbopack
 - Watch for changes in TX3 files
 - Automatically regenerate TX3 bindings when files change
+- Display TX3 demo page (for new projects)

 ## Package Manager Support